 - An American perspective on financial market development in emerging Asia.

-*Introductory Remarks from: Janes Barth, Auburn University; Herald Benink, Tilburg University; Marco Espinosa, International Monetary Fund; Lars Oxelheim, Lund University
+*Introductory Remarks from: James Barth, Auburn University; Herald Benink, Tilburg University; Robert Dekle, University of Southern California; Lars Oxelheim, Lund University

 12:00 p.m. - Lunch

 1:00 p.m. - Beckman Hall # 104 -Paper presentations by: